21st Annual Drug-Free Kids Campaign Awards Dinner

 Gaylord National Harbor

 201 Waterfront St, Oxon Hill, MD 20745

 The Riverview Ballroom sits on the Potomac Riverfront adjacent to the main hotel.
 Take the elevator or grand staircase downstairs to the atrium level, walk towards the water, and voila.
 You can’t miss it.

 7 pm / Dinner and Awards Presentation

-Dress for the evening is cocktail attire.
+Dress for the evening is Business attire.
 The coat check is located near the event registration desk at the far end of the River Ballroom Foyer.

 Discounted self and valet parking has been arranged for dinner guests at the Gaylord National Hotel (not the many garages in National Harbor!). $20 for self and $33 for valet.

 Wireless internet will be available at the event.
 Signs will be posted at the registration desk and throughout the Foyer and Reception area with the access codes.